Hannah Tamaki: Freedoms New Zealand

+at Ngā Whare Waatea Marae in Māngere hosted by Radio Waatea.
+During the by-election, Tamaki received 146 votes according to preliminary results.

 Community involvement

 Māori Women's Welfare League presidential candidacy

 In May 2011, Hannah Tamaki campaigned for the presidency of the Māori Women's Welfare League, citing the past involvement of her own mother Polly and other relatives in the League.
 Since Tamaki joined the League five years previously, Destiny Church created thirteen branches of the League within the church in order to boost her chances of being elected as president, recruiting 1,100 members.
 Former League president Christine Panapa objected to Tamaki's candidacy, stating that the League was a non-sectarian organisation and alleging that Destiny Church was a sect.
 Similar sentiments were echoed by former League president Denise Ewe, who claimed that Hannah's support was only coming from "Destiny-grown branches."

 Destiny Church exploited the League's constitutional rule that branches were entitled to a maximum of 10 votes at national meetings; with the maximum number going to a branch with 90 members.
 Since the Destiny branches had over 90 members each, this maximised the value of these new branches.
 However, the League's executive deemed the Destiny-affiliated branches as unconstitutional since they were formed on a sectarian bases and declined to send voting papers to them.
 The League also distributed voting papers without Tamaki's name and suspended links with those branches and church members pending an inquiry.
 In July 2011, Tamaki challenged the League's actions at the High Court.

 Justice Stephen Kos ordered that Tamaki's name be reinstated on the ballot but ordered that ten of the Destiny–affiliated branches established after 2 May be excluded from the election on the grounds that they had been established contrary to the practices and tikanga of the League.
 Hannah welcomed the Court's decision reinstating her on the League's ballot and allowing three of the Destiny-affiliated branches to participate in the leadership election.

 Tamaki was unsuccessful during the 2011 leadership election, with Kataraina O'Brien being elected as the League's president.
 The League subsequently revised its policies allowing its National Executive the power to vet presidential and vice-presidential nominations as well as membership applicants.
 In June 2012, the League's National Executive banned Tamaki from holding any regional office for three years and disestablished the three remaining League branches affiliated with her and Destiny Church.
 In response, Tamaki announced she would not appeal the ban but would consider establishing a rival organisation.